-Night time feedings can be tricky all on their own, but having a subtle light can help make the process a little bit easier.
+Nighttime feedings can be tricky, but having a subtle light can help make the process a little bit easier.

-This VAVA light was designed with breastfeeding in mind.
+This Asani baby night light is one of the best options if your baby is still feeding at night.
 It has simple one-hand touch controls so you can operate it while holding your baby.

-If you need a little more brightness in the room you can toggle between a soft white and a brighter yellow light.
-This way you can utilize the same light for nightly diaper changes.
+If you need a little more brightness in the room, you can toggle between the lowest light setting and the super bright light.
+This way, you can use the same light for nightly diaper changes.

-Newborns are still trying to adapt to the new world around them and sometimes a little bit of light can set them at ease.
-This nursery night light is great for newborns because the LED lights involved are safe for even the smallest eyes.
-Some night lights use bulbs that can cause damage to the eyes and the highest brightness of this light is still safe for newborns.
+Newborns are still trying to adapt to their new world, and sometimes a little bit of light can set them at ease.
+This nursery night light is one of the best options for newborn babies because its LED lights are safe for even the smallest eyes.
+Some baby night lights use bulbs that are bright enough to damage the eyes, but this light’s brightest setting is still safe for newborns.

-Moms can benefit from this light as well because it can help guide the way for those late night feedings and diaper changes.
-Newborns require a lot of nightly attention and it always helps a sleepy mom to have a little bit of light in the dark.
+Moms can benefit from this light because it can help guide the way for those late-night feedings and diaper changes.

+Newborns require a lot of nightly attention, and it always helps a sleepy mom to have a little bit of light.

-You can control the brightness of this light, which is an awesome feature because sometimes you may need more light during a diaper change and less light during a feeding.
-Bright lights can trick both mom’s and baby’s brains into thinking it is time to get up for the day, so the less light the better.
+We love that you can adjust the brightness of this baby night light, as we generally want more light for diaper changes and less for night feeding.
+Bright lights can trick both mom’s and baby’s brains into thinking it is time to get up for the day, so the less light, the better.

-This light doesn’t have to hit the attic once your child is out of the newborn phase — it is made to be durable and withstand the harsh handlings of a toddler.
+This light doesn’t have to hit the attic once your child is out of the newborn phase.
+It is durable enough to withstand a toddler’s harsh handling.

 - Easy control touch.

-- Battery can last up to 80 hours on a lower mode.
+- Battery can last up to 40 hours on a dimmer mode.

 This little critter is an adorable companion that has a variety of features to help comfort and soothe your little one.

-This cuddly hippo can not only serve as a simple night light, but it can also project a starry night upon your baby’s ceiling.
-Not only does it have projection abilities, but it also plays soothing tunes, natures sounds, and more.
+This cuddly hippo serves as a simple night light and can project a starry night upon your baby’s ceiling.
+It plays a variety of soothing tunes, nature sounds, and more.

-This light helps comfort your little one with its combination of lights and sounds.
-A unique feature of this hippo is that it responds to your baby’s cries and can turn on in response.
+The hippo comes in blue or pink and helps comfort your little one with its combination of lights and sounds.
+A unique feature is that the lights and sounds turn on automatically when your baby cries.

-- Volume control that can be adjusted to meet your baby’s needs.
+- You can adjust the volume control to meet your baby’s needs.

-- Four colorful lights that project a starry night onto your baby’s ceiling.
+- Four colorful lights project a starry night onto your baby’s ceiling.

-Babies require all kinds of stimulation and sometimes parents are too exhausted to give it.
-Many babies will respond well to a stimulating environment, and mom and dad aren’t the only ones who have to create it.
+Sometimes parents are too exhausted to provide the stimulation their baby needs.
+But many babies will respond well to a stimulating environment — mom and dad aren’t the only ones who have to create it.

-The MyBaby SoundSpa Lullaby Sounds and Projection offers your baby a wide variety of stimulation that may just buy you some added zzz’s in the night.
+The Homedics MyBaby SoundSpa offers a wide variety of stimulation that may just buy you some added zzz’s in the night.
 The sound spa lets you choose between soothing sounds and classic lullabies for your little one.

 You can take the auditory stimulation to another level by including some visual stimuli.
 A traditional night light is intriguing for some babies, but projected images seem to capture their attention longer.

-This sound spa also comes with one image disk with three diverse scenes.
-The device can play music, project images, or simultaneously do both of them.
+This sound spa comes with one image disk with three diverse scenes.
+The device can play music and project images simultaneously or separately.

-An auto-off timer is also included so you can determine the duration of the sound spas features.
+An auto-off timer is also included so you can determine the duration of the sound spa features.

-Many sound machines and projectors can be big and bulky for at-home use only.
-This device is compact and durable, and small enough to fit into a diaper bag.
+Many sound machines and soother projector baby night lights can be big and bulky, making them best for at-home use only.
+This device is compact, durable, and small enough to fit into a diaper bag.